 Usually, the average frying time for a full-size chop is about three minutes on each side to be rare and four minutes to be medium-rare, and those who want to be well done can leave a little more, but I do not recommend it because the meat will harden and you will not feel the true taste of the lamb chop.

 After they were fried, I took them out on a plate and let them rest for about four minutes covered with kitchen foil, after which they can be served.

 This was my Greek lamb chops recipe, as you have seen, very easy to make but with a special taste, which will surely delight you.

 What to Serve With Greek Lamb Chops?

 These delicious Mediterranean lamb chops can be served with a Mediterranean cabbage salad or with the best Greek salad, I assure you that they will be very tasty.
-But you can also try as a garnish this Brussel sprouts with lemon and a glass of cold beer next to it, a delight!
+But you can also try these as a garnish these Brussel sprouts with lemon and a glass of cold beer next to it, a delight!